jt-lanl/cov-voc/README.md

 sequences, and poorly aligned sequences (especially if the poor alignments are consistent) will not be improved.*

 `tweakalign` reads alignment tweaks either from the command line or from a file and applies them to the input sequences.
 You can use the tweaks suggested by fixalign, but you can also edit those tweaks to taste and/or add some of your own.
+A single tweak is a pair of mutation strings; for example the pair

+    [E156G,F157-,R158-] [E156-,F157-,R158G]

+changes the string 'G--' at sites 156-158 into '--G'.
+A tweak should not affect the raw sequence, only how it is aligned with respect to the reference sequence.

 `coalign` takes a set of amino-acid sequenes that are assumed to be well-aligned, and a set of codon-aligned DNA sequences from which the amino-acid sequences were derived, and it then re-aligns the DNA sequences to be consistent with their newly-aligned amino-acid sequence counterpargs.

+## APOBEC: APOCOUNT, APOPLOT

+The routines `apocount` and `apoplot` analyze and plot the occurrence of mutational patterns in DNA sequences that are associated with the apobec enzyme.
+A surfeit of apobec-style mutations is indicative of apobec presence.
+The characteristic apobec mutation is G->A in a context where 'G' is part of a string '...*G*A...' or '...*G*G...'

+For DNA sequences, the reverse-compliment is also indicative; thus:
+C->T in a context where 'C' is part of a string '...T*C*...' or '...C*C*...'.
+(Note, these are the "loose" definitions of apobec context, a tighter definition is also implemented as an option.)

+## COMMONTYPES

+`commontypes` takes an input fasta file, the first of which is a reference sequence, and finds the most common sequences and then express them in terms of mutation strings.
+One can also list the geographical regions where those strains are most commonly seen, and one can request a few ISL numbers for each strain, so you can find examples in the GISAID database.
+By specifying a mutation pattern, you can restrict consideration to a mutation pattern, and thereby obtain counts for "variants of variants"

+(Note the routine `countvariants` is now considered obsolete; use `commontypes` instead.)

+## USITES

+`usites` is a fairly specialized routine.
+It first computes the highest-entropy sites for the global sequence set and for each of the continents's sequence sets (which are subsets of the global set), and then returns the *union* of those lists.
+You specify the number of sites you want in the final union list.
+This list of sites is useful as input to `xspike` if you want different runs over different geographical regions to all be using a common set of sites.

 ## MKTABLE, MUTISL

 These are specialized routines that are used in the creation of the tables that appear in the LANL corner of the GISAID website.

 ## BIGHAMMING